 Insurance only pays up to the policy limits, and after that, the financial risk shifts back to you.
 This is the main reason higher limits matter.
 They reduce the chance of a major financial setback after a crash.

-How Liability Insurance Fits Into Your Policy
+How Liability Insurance Fits into Your Policy

 Liability coverage is one part of a full car insurance policy.
 Other common coverages include collision and comprehensive coverage for your own vehicle and uninsured motorist coverage for at-fault drivers without insurance.